maxludden/supergene-v2/books/book10/md/chapter-3122.md

 Without pausing, the God Spirit broke space and departed.
 He simply disappeared.

 Night God No Moon landed on an isolated planet.
 Han Sen followed.
 She looked at him with interest and said, “I can’t believe that aside from Qin Xiu, there are other people able to travel between the two worlds.
-Who are
+Who are you?”

-you?”

 “I am Han Sen. I am a human.
 I am a good friend of the Witch Han Yufei.
 If you are one of the Witch, how did you end up here?”
-Han Sen namedropped Han Yufei.
+Han Sen name-dropped Han Yufei.

 Night God No Moon did not answer him.
 She just asked, “Was you Cold Sutra given to you by Han Yufei?”